New beginnings for Learn My Way

 - What encourages our learners to apply the things they learn?

 - What can we do to make our learning content better?

 - How do we design a learning platform that is easy to use when you have limited digital skills and doesn’t get in the way of the learning.

 These are just a few on our minds at the moment.

 We’re looking at the best technologies out there that will meet our needs now and allow us to develop the platform in the future.

 We’re trying to get comfortable in developing in an environment of unknowns and making the best decisions we can on the information we have available to us.

-We’re taking all that we know from working at Good Things Foundation, all that we’ve learned in our previous roles and we’re looking to learn a whole load more from our users.
-So we’re also putting together a user group - from our Online Centres Network, our partners and as wide range of learners as we can.
+We’re taking all that we know from working at Good Things Foundation, all that we’ve learned in our previous roles, and we’re looking to learn a whole load more from our users.
+So we’re also putting together a user group – from our Online Centres Network, our partners, and as wide a range of learners as we can.
 We’re tasking them to help us keep the focus on what is most valuable for our learners and those who support them.